Karl-Anthony Towns: High school career

 As a freshman at St. Joseph High School, Towns led the basketball team to a state championship in 2012, earning himself the top position in the ESPN 25 national ranking of high school players.
-Towns also led his team to state titles in 2013 and 2014.
-Towns was selected at the age of 16 to play on the Dominican Republic national basketball team, which represents that nation in international competition.
-Towns was eligible based on the fact that his mother is from the Dominican Republic.
-During 2011 and 2012 competitions, John Calipari, head coach at the University of Kentucky and a former NBA head coach, coached the team, which finished third in the 2011 FIBA Americas Championship and fourth place at the 2012 FIBA World Olympic Qualifying Tournament for Men, falling one position short of qualifying for the 2012 Olympic Basketball Tournament.
+He also led his team to state titles in 2013 and 2014.
+Towns was selected at the age of 16 to play on the Dominican Republic national basketball team, eligible due to his mother being from the Dominican Republic.
+During the 2011 and 2012 competitions, John Calipari, head coach at the University of Kentucky and former NBA head coach, coached the team.
+They finished in third at the 2011 FIBA Americas Championship and fourth at the 2012 FIBA World Olympic Qualifying Tournament for Men, falling one position short of qualifying for the 2012 Olympic Basketball Tournament.

-In December 2012, Towns announced that he was going to reclassify as a senior and commit to play on the Kentucky Wildcats men's basketball team under Coach John Calipari, who had coached him as part of the national team of the Dominican Republic.
+In December 2012, Towns announced that he was going to reclassify as a senior and commit to play for the Kentucky Wildcats men's basketball team under Coach Calipari.
 ESPN, which had ranked him as the top prospect in the 2015 recruiting class, listed him as third-ranked in its 2014 class.
 Towns graduated from high school with a 3.96 GPA on a 4.5 scale.
 He was named the 2014 Gatorade Player of the Year.

 On January 6, 2013, Towns recorded a quadruple-double with 16 points, 17 rebounds, 11 blocks and 11 assists.
-He recorded a second quadruple-double on January 5, 2014 with 20 points, 14 rebounds, 12 blocks and 10 assists.
+He recorded a second quadruple-double on January 5, 2014, with 20 points, 14 rebounds, 12 blocks and 10 assists.
 Towns averaged 20.9 points, 13.4 rebounds and 6.2 blocks per game as a senior.